FastUp/cfn-deployer/README.md

 ### Here, in Create Arguments, one may provide arguments supported by cloudformation boto3[2][3] with exceptions.
 ### Exceptions are: StackName, TemplateBody, TemplateURL, Parameters, Capabilities.
 These keys will be ignored.
 create_arguments:
-  ### The role which Cloudformation[4] assumes to create the stack
+  ### An optional role ARN that Cloudformation[4] assumes to create the stack
   RoleARN: arn:aws:iam::1234567890:role/MyCloudformationRole
-### The AWS credential profile[4] to use in the user's workstation where this command is being run.
+### Optional: The AWS credential profile[4] to use in the user's workstation where this command is being run.
+### Default is to use the default profile.
 credential_profile: fastupappprod
 ### The project_name is used to create the cloudformation stack's name.
 In this case, the name of the resulting
 project_name: FastUpIAMAccess
-### The region to create or manage stack in - this overrides the user's workstation AWS CLI configuration[5]
+### This optional key overrides the user's workstation AWS CLI configuration[5]
 region: us-east-1
 ### CFN Deployer looks for a template[6] at the provided path to create the stack from.
 template: /path/to/mycloudformationtemplate.yaml